z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/am9511/readme.md

 Some benchmarking has been completed using the RC2014 APU Module and, as expected, the results show substantial improvements over other floating point libraries.

-To compare to the standardised results (Z80 @ 4MHz), the times must be multiplied by 1.8432.
+To compare to the [standardised benchmark results](https://github.com/z88dk/z88dk/wiki/Classic--Maths-Libraries#benchmarks) (Z80 @ 4MHz), the times below must be multiplied by 1.8432.

 #### whetstone